Keinta15/Magisk-iOS-Emoji/README.md

 - Reported working by user mrjshzk on Redmi Note 10 Pro (A13/AOSP)
 - Reported working by user phlexian on S22Ultra (OneUI 5.0 - S908B)
 - Reported working by user GDPlayer on Samsung Galaxy A02
+- Reported working by user adajan47 on Samsung Galaxy A32 (OneUI 5.1)
+- Reported working by user ozogorc on Redmi Note 12 Pro (A13)
+- Reported working by user devnoname120 on Xiaomi Mi Note 10 Lite (A14)